solomonshalom/gradient-portfolio/README.md

-# alexandru.so
+# Aditivinod.vercel.app
-A corner on the internet dedicated to Alexandru Turcanu.
+A corner on the internet dedicated to a friend of mine - Aditi.

 ## Tech Stack
 * Framework - [Next.js](https://nextjs.org/)